rknaebel/StageDP/README.md

 ### Requirements:

-All the codes are tested under Python 3.5.
-And see requirements.txt for python library dependency and you can install them with pip.
+Currently runs under Python 3.7.
+The models are rewritten in sklearn.
+See requirements.txt for more details.